Skip to content

 7 sections. each one teaches Claude something different about your business.

 Work through them in order.
-Open each section, fill it in, and mark it done when you're satisfied.
 The first three take the most time.
-The rest flows from them.

 Fill it in with me.
-Open each section, complete the template, then hit mark as done to track your progress.
+Complete each section and hit mark as done to track progress.

 0/7

 Already use ChatGPT?
 Ask it: “Based on all of our conversations, fill out this template about my business, my clients, and my voice.”
 Paste the template below.
 ChatGPT already knows you.
-Use that to get a head start, then bring the result here to Claude.
+Use that head start, then bring the result to Claude.

-This is what Claude reads first.
-Get this wrong and every output drifts.
+Claude reads this first.
+Get it wrong and every output drifts.

 paste this into Claude to get help filling this section